India's First Woman Prime Minister

 Indira Gandhi's time as Prime Minister witnessed a period of significant social and economic change.
 Some of her key policy initiatives included:

 • Green Revolution: This ambitious program focused on increasing agricultural productivity through the introduction of high-yielding variety seeds, fertilizers, and improved irrigation techniques.
 It significantly boosted food production, reducing India's reliance on food imports and averting widespread famine.
-However, it also raised concerns about environmental sustainability and equitable distribution of benefits.
+That said, it also raised concerns about environmental sustainability and equitable distribution of benefits.

 • Nuclear Program: India's nuclear program made significant strides during her tenure, culminating in the Pokhran-I nuclear test in 1974, which demonstrated India's nuclear capability.
 This move asserted India's position as a major power in the global landscape.